Rodrigo Rojas (footballer)

-Juan Rodrigo Rojas Avelar (born 9 April 1988 in Fernando de la Mora) is a Paraguayan professional footballer who plays as a midfielder for Club Olimpia.
+Juan Rodrigo Rojas Avelar (born 9 April 1988) is a Paraguayan professional footballer who plays as a midfielder for Sportivo Luqueño.

 On 19 July 2015, Paraguayan newspaper ExtraPRESS named Rojas one of the most expensive player in Paraguay.

 Career

 Olimpia Asunción

-Rojas started his career in the youth divisions of Olimpia and made his way to the first team in 2007.
+Rojas was born in Fernando de la Mora.
+He started his career in the youth divisions of Olimpia and made his way to the first team in 2007.
 He became a regular starter for the team in 2009 scoring many goals and having great performances as a midfielder.
 Due to his good performances for Olimpia he was called up to the national team by Gerardo Martino.
 On 11 January 2010, River Plate signed the Paraguayan attacking midfielder on loan from Olimpia.
 He is a great midfielder with a strong personality and so he was recommended by Martino and Gregorio Perez.

 River Plate

 He made his River debut against the all time rival, Boca Juniors.
 While it was only a friendly pre-season match, Boca played with their usual starters.
 River, however, gave playing time to mostly youth talent along with veteran captain Matias Almeyda.
 Rojas' first half strike from just outside the box opened up what would be a 3–1 win over its archrivals.